F&I Tools

 Read the section on water damage carefully.
 Some types of water / plumbing damage are covered, others are not.

-* Floater - (a.k.a. rider or endorsement) is an escalated coverage for a high value item that is written into the policy for an increased premium.
+* A rider is an escalated coverage for a high value item that is written into the policy for an increased premium.
 Basically, your monthly payment goes up and your valuable item is covered at full value.
-Consider high value items you might want covered before buying the policy.

 About Contact Privacy Terms